TYPE AND CLASS:

 - Successfully completed a 40 hour approved insurance course for life and

-variable annuity insurance.
-Must be completed within four years of application date.
+variable annuity insurance within four (4) years of application date.
 [Click here

 to find a course] [Requires State Examination]